 The United States’ “War on Drugs” has led to vigorous prosecution of all drug crimes, including drug distribution, cultivation, and manufacture of a controlled substance.
 Penalties vary based on the severity of the crime, but for those charged with federal drug crimes, the best recourse for a strong defense is to hire a skilled Virginia federal drug lawyer.

 If you are charged with federal drug crimes, you have options for preparing a defense.
-A federal drug attorney in Virginia with experience in federal trafficking cases can assist you in weighing your options and developing a strong strategy aimed at minimizing the impact of a federal criminal charge.
+A federal crime defense attorney with experience in federal trafficking cases can assist you in weighing your options and developing a strong strategy aimed at minimizing the impact of a federal criminal charge.
 You can build an aggressive defense with sound legal counsel.

 Drug trafficking involves the manufacturing, importing, exporting, sale, distribution, or dispensing of a controlled substance.
 The drugs trafficked can include commonly used illegal street drugs including marijuana, cocaine, heroin, and illegal prescription drugs.